Epic Book Society Homepage Banner

 • Let’s talk about the ending.
 Were you shocked?

-Verity Discussion Questions
+Verity Book Club Discussion Questions

-Once you’ve gone through the general chit chat, it’s time to open up a deeper and more meaningful discussion.
-Here are book club discussion questions for Verity we recommend you bring up…
+Once you’ve gone through the general questions, you might want to open up a deeper and more meaningful discussion.

 • Let’s talk about the opening scene, which was exceptionally graphic.
 Why do you think Lowen and Jeremy met in this way?
 What was the reason why the writer added this scene to the novel?